ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 namely those whose birthweight or gestational age is near the boundary of one of the LBWSG categories.

-To correct for this deficiency, we are interested in coming up with a smooth (or `continuous`_), continuously varying risk surface that interpolates between the relative risks estimated by GBD.
+To correct for this deficiency, we are interested in coming up with a continuously varying risk surface that interpolates between the relative risks estimated by GBD.
 In addition to (probably) being a better model of reality, this would allow every simulant the opportunity to get the effect of an